Sussex pub walks, perfect for a weekend stroll!

 This walk takes in both the Bull and another pub, in case you require a midway stop, and at 5.5 miles is a great few hours out and about.
 The walk focusses on the River Adur, so be careful if the weather has been wet as it could be slippery out there.
 Starting and ending at the parking area near The Bull, this is a fabulous walk with the promise of pizza at the end.

 Rottingdean is a beautiful seaside village that boasts plenty of history for its small stature.
 The village was established in Saxon times, centred around the beautiful village duck pond.
-In later years its secluded nature gave rise to artists and writers going there to seek refuge, the Kipling gardens are still a main attraction.
-It also has a history of smuggling and other activities, no seaside village worth its salt wouldn’t.
+In later years its secluded nature gave rise to artists and writers going there to seek refuge, the Kipling gardens are still the main attraction.
+It also has a history of smuggling and other activities, as any descent seaside village should.